opencharles/charles-search-box/README.md

 ## Issues

 Found any bug/issue or simply thought of an improvement?
-Please, open a ticker right here, in the repo's issue tracker.
+Please, open a ticket right here, in the repo's issue tracker.

 ## Customization